armory-io/cdaas-examples/hello-armory/README.md

 Your first deployment will deploy the following resources into your Kubernetes cluster:
 - Two namespaces: `potato-facts-staging` and `potato-facts-prod`.
-- In each namespace, the `potato-facts` application and a Kubernetes `Service`.
+- In each namespace, the `potato-facts` application, a Kubernetes `Service`, and a proxy pod that you will use to preview `potato-facts` during a deployment.

 ### Deploy